-MAPS/DPS & MATS/DTS students are expected to attend at least one live modular class in person over the course of their studies.
-MDiv/BDiv students are expected to attend at least two live modular classes in person over the course of their studies.
+MAPS/DPS students are expected to attend at least one live modular class in person over the course of their studies.
+MATS/DTS students are expected to attend at least two live modular classes in person over the course of their studies.
+MDiv/BDiv students are expected to attend at least three live modular classes in person over the course of their studies.